unfolding PANS PANDAS | reshaping BRAIN+BODY health

 • Recordings of complete two-day conference sessions

-• The Networking Dinner on May 29, 2025, from 5:30–8:30 PM, offers a unique opportunity to connect with fellow attendees in a relaxed and collaborative setting.
-The evening begins with a delicious plated dinner, fostering casual conversations and relationship-building.
-From 6:30–7:30 PM, join an engaging panel discussion designed to inspire and share insights from diverse perspectives.
+• The Networking Dinner on Thursday, May 29, 2025, from 5:30–8:30 PM, offers a unique opportunity to connect with fellow attendees in a relaxed and collaborative setting.
+The evening begins with a delicious plated dinner, live music, fostering casual conversations and relationship-building.
+From 6:30–7:30 PM, join engaging round table discussions designed to inspire and share insights from two vital groups in the PANS PANDAS community—parent advocates and expert speakers.
+These discussions will give us valuable insight into the lived experiences of families and the challenges in clinical care, and educational support.
+This is a chance to listen, reflect, and collaborate on ways to drive meaningful change.
 To close the evening, participate in an origami crane-folding activity, symbolizing hope, resilience, and unity in the journey of supporting those impacted by PANS PANDAS.
 This dinner promises to blend connection, inspiration, and creativity for an unforgettable experience.

 The ticket price provides access to the complete two-day conference experience, including: